woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/viewer/zoomtolayerextent.rst

 After adding a layer, it would be useful to be able to zoom to its full extent.
 This is what the **Zoom to Layer Extent** does.
 We will add this tool to the toolbar on top of the layer tree, and to the context menu that appears when we right-click on a layer in the tree.

-Navigate to the :file:`app/static/script/app/app.js` in the myviewer directory.
+Navigate to the :file:`src/app/app.js` in the :file:`myviewer` directory.
 Open up this file in a text editor.
-Open up the `API documentation <http://suite.opengeo.org/opengeo-docs/gxp/>`_ , and find the tool that provides the Zoom to Layer Extent functionality (look in the section titled ``gxp.plugins``):
+Open up the `API documentation <http://suite.opengeo.org/opengeo-docs/sdk-api/>`_ , and find the tool that provides the Zoom to Layer Extent functionality (look in the section titled ``gxp.plugins``):

 http://suite.opengeo.org/opengeo-docs/gxp/lib/plugins/ZoomToLayerExtent.html